dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 However, since they need to be spelled out, the code has to be adapted to the new circumstance.
 From the perspective of working with all attributes, adding a warrant attribute breaks code.

-In meta-programming, one tends to not to think about attributes, since they are inferred, unless of course the details of one or the other become part of the function's logic.
+In meta-programming, one tends to care little about attributes, since they are inferred, unless of course the details of one becomes part of the function's logic.

-If the functional in question is part of an interface or otherwise part of an inheritance hirarchy, templates cannot (easily) be customized, e.g. by overriding them.
+If the functional in question is part of an interface or otherwise part of an inheritance hierarchy, templates cannot (easily) be customized, e.g. by overriding them.

 ### New Attributes